Grow Financial Federal Credit Union

 Four Good Credit Habits to Improve Your Credit Score

-1. Pay bills on time.
+1. Pay your bills on time.

 A consistent payment history is the most important factor in your credit score.
 We recognize that this can be easier said than done, but there are ways to make debt easier to manage.
-Here are a few tips to help maintain a good payment history:
+Here are a few tips to help you maintain a good payment history:

 • Consolidate balances.
-If you’re struggling with multiple credit cards, consider consolidating balances into one monthly payment, especially if you can get a lower interest rate.
+If you’re struggling with multiple credit cards, consider consolidating the balances into one monthly payment, especially if you can get a lower interest rate.
 This will make payments more manageable and help reduce compounding interest.
 Learn more.

 2. Review your credit reports often.